btakita/briantakita.com/src/posts/backbone-signal-practical-reactive-programming-in-javascript.md

     Hello Joe
     Nice to see you

 We are calling getTruthy on the userSignal two times, one for "Hello " + user.name and one for "Nice to see you".
-The callback is invoked when the value is [Truthy](http://www.sitepoint.com/javascript-truthy-falsy/).
+The callback is invoked when the value is <a href="http://www.sitepoint.com/javascript-truthy-falsy/" target="_blank">Truthy</a>.
 So when userSignal.unset is called, the callbacks are not invoked.

-What is nice about having a dedicated signal object is that you can bind to it even when it's value is undefined, thereby avoiding order dependencies and simplyfying your logic.
+What is nice about having a dedicated signal object is that you can bind to it even when it's value is undefined, thereby avoiding order dependencies and simplifying your logic.

 backbone-signal also utilizes Backbone's listenTo and listenToOnce methods, which make it easy to clean up by calling stopListening on the listener.

-backbone-signal is being used in [www.rundavoo.com](http://www.rundavoo.com) and has been fun to use, especially with [node.js](http://nodejs.org/) & [Browserify](http://browserify.org/).
+backbone-signal is being used in <a href="http://www.rundavoo.com" target="_blank">www.rundavoo.com</a> and has been fun to use, especially with <a href="http://nodejs.org/" target="_blank">node.js</a> & <a href="http://browserify.org/" target="_blank">Browserify</a>.
 It's been a pleasure using a lightweight unframework to freely structure the dataflow logic of the site.

 The api includes: